Written by: Rebekah B.

-7 minutes
+7 minutes read

 As much as traveling can expand your world, it also means you’re not following your normal day-to-day habits — and that can make it harder to properly maintain your glucose levels.
 From time zone changes to poor sleep and lack of glucose-friendly meal options, being away from home often presents a whole new host of challenges.
-Here’s how to anticipate and respond to these issues so you can enjoy stress-free travel, while still enjoying the foods that make travel fun.

 Not surprisingly, the quality of “fuel” that you put into your body makes a big difference.
 When traveling, sometimes the last thing on your mind is eating healthy, and it can be hard to find good options.

 However, simple strategies like keeping some high-fiber snacks on hand can help you sustain healthy glucose levels throughout the trip, which will reduce your cravings for those highly desirable, but unhealthy foods.
-Research has shown that eating more fiber can help control your blood sugar and lower your triglyceride and cholesterol levels (which helps reduce the risk of heart disease) [1, 2].

 Consider keeping some high-fiber finger foods (like nuts, apples, and baby carrots) on hand to snack on throughout your trip.
-When eating at a restaurant, look for high-fiber options like cauliflower, brown rice or quinoa, and beans.
+When eating at a restaurant, look for options like cauliflower, brown rice or quinoa, and beans.

 It’s great to enjoy yourself while traveling, but whenever you start feeling dips in energy, adjust your behavior around food.
 This includes looking for foods that are low on the glycemic index (these are carbohydrate-containing foods that are less likely to cause blood sugar spikes).
 Foods that have a low GI include green vegetables, most fruits, chickpeas, and lentils.

-While it’s okay to eat foods with a higher GI in moderation, offsetting that cuisine with low GI options can help you maintain your glucose levels whenever hunger strikes.
-You can also eat a salad first to blunt spikes (the fiber in the leafy greens and vegetables can help slow the absorption of any carb-heavy foods you eat after), or make glucose-friendly swaps, such as opting for zucchini noodles instead of pasta or choosing bread made from unrefined flours and grains.
+Other tips?
+Try eating a salad first to blunt spikes (the fiber in the leafy greens and vegetables can help slow the absorption of any carb-heavy foods you eat after), or make glucose-friendly swaps, such as opting for zucchini noodles instead of pasta or choosing bread made from unrefined flours and grains.
 (And don’t forget to “eat the rainbow” as much as possible by eating fruits and vegetables of various colors each day.)

 If your sleep schedule is going to be thrown off as you move time zones, you can start preparing before your trip to ensure an easier transition.